Scien-ide/OkBloomer/README.md

 # Ok Bloomer
 An autoscaling [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) with ultra-low memory footprint for PHP.
 Ok Bloomer employs a layered filtering strategy that allows it to expand while maintaining an upper bound on the false positive rate.
 Each layer is comprised of a bitmap that remembers the hash signatures of the items inserted so far.
-If an item gets caught in the filter, then there is a small chance that the item was never seen before (a false positive).
+If an item gets caught in the filter, then it has probably been seen before.
 However, if an item passes through the filter, then it definitely has never been seen before.
-Bloom filters find many uses in caching systems, stream deduplication, [DNA sequence counting](https://github.com/Scien-ide/DNAHash), and many more.
+Bloom filters find uses in caching systems, stream deduplication, [DNA sequence counting](https://github.com/Scien-ide/DNAHash), and many more.

 - **Ultra-low** memory footprint
 - **Autoscaling** works on streaming data
+- **Bounded** maximum false positive rate
 - **Open-source** and free to use commercially

 ## Installation